 During General Conferences credentialed members and branches meet both face-to-face and via Zoom.
 Other times of the year the Saints meet in quorum, through in-person and on-line classes, and through shared worship and revival experiences.

 General Conference Officers

 Conference leaders are elected annually, to serve up until and throughout the next General Conference.
-Emails to each can be addressed to their office (like "secretary") @ConferenceOfBranches.org.
+Emails to each can be addressed to their office (like "secretary") @ConferenceOfBranches.org or through our Contact page.
 Current Officers include:

 Committee membership positions may be based on elected office, through appointment, or by vote/approval during General Conference business meetings.
 From time-to-time temporary committees are established with assigned goals.
-Current committees and chairpersons include:
+Current committees and appointees include:

 History of the Restored Church